samuelaguilera/fresh-forms-for-gravity/README.md

 * **ACF** fields of type Text, Text Area, and WYSIWYG. **Disabled by default**, please see FAQ for more details.
 * **Beaver Builder**.
 It will detect Gravity Forms shortcodes added to a Text Editor module.
 * [Ultimate Addons for Beaver Builder](https://wordpress.org/plugins/ultimate-addons-for-beaver-builder-lite/) Gravity Forms Styler module.
+* Ultimate Addons for Elementor By Brainstorm Force.
 * **WPBakery Page Builder**.
 The following elements has been proven to work: "Gravity Form", Text Block.
 Other elements could work too, but not tested.

 There's no options page, and **nothing is saved on the database**.
 Nothing!